mlvats/GenAI/Github_Copilot.md

   - Very Advanced Auto Completion Code
   - Write Repetitive Code
   - Its a LLM
+  - Its a SSaS product, everyone uses the same LLM

 # Writing Code with GitHub Copilot
 - Autocompletion features and capabilities